yvesmartindestaillades/dreem-ppai/README.md

 ## Requirements

-You need RNAstructure installed to run RNAstructure, otherwise deactivate this option in the config file.
+- [RNAstructure](https://rna.urmc.rochester.edu/RNAstructureWeb/) (otherwise deactivate this option in the config file).
-Python packages requirements are given on ``requirements.txt``.
+- Python packages described in ``requirements.txt``.

 ## Installation

-dreem-ppai is available on PyPi:
+dreem-ppai is NOT YET #TODO available on PyPi:

 ```
 pip install dreem-ppai